davidoury/datalab-notebook/README.md

 ```
 then enter the password you specified
 in the previous `docker run` command.
-_Safari_ seems to have intermittent problems connecting to a kernel.
-If that happens try _Chrome_.

 In your browser you should see the Jupyter logo in the
 upper left corner of the page.

-Continue on to any of the following sections to run sample commands.
+Continue with any of the following sections to run sample commands.

 ## Run some examples